-If you require any custom behavior or modifications simply override one or more of the methods responsible for the class' functions.
-The two main methods are:
+If you require any custom behavior or modifications simply override one or more of the methods responsible for the class' functions:

 - search (self) is responsible for constructing the Search object used.
 Override this if you want to customize the search object (for example by adding a global filter for published articles only). - query (self, search) adds the query postion of the search (if search input specified), by default using MultiField query.
-Override this if you want to modify the query type used.
+Override this if you want to modify the query type used. - highlight (self, search) defines the highlighting on the Search object and returns a new one.
+Default behavior is to highlight on all fields specified for search.